East Shield: Program

 The Polish government announced the East Shield program on May 18, 2024.
 The program aims to enhance Poland's military readiness and border security through a comprehensive mix of modern surveillance systems, physical barriers, and infrastructure development.

 The program is backed by a substantial investment of over 10 billion Polish złoty (approximately US$2.55 billion), which will be allocated over the next four years.
 This funding will support the construction and deployment of various defence installations along the border.

-Physical Barriers
+Physical barriers

 East Shield includes the erection of physical barriers designed to impede and control movement across the border.
 These barriers serve both as a deterrent and as a means to delay potential incursions.

-Electronic Warfare Systems
+Electronic warfare systems

 A key feature of the program is the deployment of advanced surveillance systems, some of which are powered by artificial intelligence.
 These systems encompass a range of capabilities, including imagery intelligence (IMINT), signals intelligence (SIGINT), and acoustic monitoring.

 The border will be equipped with a series of base stations and masts that house the warning and tracking systems.
 These installations will also facilitate encrypted communications, electronic warfare, and anti-drone measures.

 Operational centers for data analysis will be established to integrate the information gathered by the surveillance systems.
 These centers will leverage AI to process data and connect with weapon systems automatically.